oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 This is notable because the creator chose the left foot with these connotations over the right foot which has absolutely no meaning attached to it.
 There is also the case for several of the Arminius statues in town; some of miniature recreations have the original design of Arminius stomping on the Roman eagle and fasces while others removed the Roman emblems underfoot entirely.

-This tension was also present in the 2000th anniversary of the *Varrusschlacht* in 2009.
+This tension was also present in the 2000th anniversary of the *Varusschlacht* in 2009.
 The seventy-fifth anniversary of the inauguration ceremony of the *Hermannsdenkmal* in 1950 provides a good foil to modern German reception during this fifty-nine year time span.
 Unlike President Heuss in 1950, Chancellor Angela Merkel travelled to the Kalkriese exhibit to enjoy the festivities.
 Gisela Söger, a public relation staffer for the Kalkriese museum, said this: